utilmind/MySQL-migration-tools/README.md

 * `db-dump.bat db1 db2 db3` — dumps only the listed databases (separately).
 * `db-dump.bat --ONE db1 db2 db3` — dumps only the listed databases into a single `_databases.sql`.

+💡 You can also dump remote hosts, specifying the hostname/IP and in the `%HOST%`/`%PORT%` variables.

 ### 🐧 Linux

 **Open `bash/db-dump.sh` in a text/code editor** and review the configuration (in CONFIGURATION section in the top of the script).<br />